prometheus/governance/ROLES.md

 A Member must meet the responsibilities and has the requirements of a Contributor, plus:

 * Responsibilities include
-  * Continues to contribute regularly.
+  * Continuing to contribute regularly.
-	* This can be demonstrated by having at least 20 Github contributions a year in [DevStats](https://devstats.cncf.io/).
+	* This can be demonstrated by having at least 20 GitHub contributions a year in [DevStats](https://devstats.cncf.io/).
 	* We encourage non-code contributions like attending and contributing to dev summit and workgroup meetings, organizing and running activities within the Prometheus community, etc.

 * Requirements
-  * Have made multiple contributions to the project or community.
-	Contributions may include, but are not limited to:
-	* Authoring or reviewing PRs on GitHub
-	* Filing or commenting on issues on GitHub
-	* Organizing and running activities (e.g. events, surveys) within the Prometheus community
-	* Contributing to SIGs, subprojects, or community discussions (e.g. meetings, chat, email, and discussion forums)
+  * Must meet the requirements of a Contributor
 	* Must have two or more Maintainers as sponsors.
 At least one sponsor must have a different employer than the applying Contributor
-	* Must enable 2FA on their Github account
+	* Must enable 2FA on their GitHub account

 * Privileges
   * Entitled to vote in the Steering Committee Election
   * Entitled to stand in the Steering Committee Election
   * Can recommend other contributors to become Org Members
   * May be assigned Issues and Reviews
   * May give commands to CI/CD automation
+  * Can manage CI and package registry secrets
   * Can be added to repository teams
-  * Added as a member of the Github org
+  * Added as a member of the GitHub org

 The process for a Contributor to become a Member is as follows: